- About Us

 Reuben Jeffery III

-Reuben Jeffery is a Senior Advisor at the Center for Strategic & International Studies.
-He previously served as U.S. Under Secretary of State for Economic, Energy and Agricultural Affairs, and as Chairman of the Commodity Futures Trading Commission.
+Reuben Jeffery is CEO of Rockefeller & Co.
+He previously served as U.S. Under Secretary of State for Economic, Energy and Agricultural Affairs, and Chairman of the Commodity Futures Trading Commission.
 Mr. Jeffery spent eighteen years at Goldman, Sachs & Co., where he was managing partner for the firm in Paris (1997-2001) and head of its European Financial Institutions Group (1992-1997).